Published on August 9, 2020. Last Updated on July 17, 2021.

-At severe, severe stages, hair loss conditions are more challenging to reverse since the hair follicles have faced a much greater extent of damage.
+At severe, severe stages, hair loss conditions are more challenging to reverse since the hair follicles have faced a much greater damage.
 As long as there is some visible hair ( an indication that hair is still being produced), these structures can experience improvement.
 Of course, you would need to consider the type of condition and the set of factors causing the hair loss.
 While soy can help, it should also work in concert with other enriching compounds to provide a more comprehensive supplementation form.
 Nutritional approaches should always be considered secondary to the recommendations of medical hair loss specialists.

 3. Are the effects of soy better for the hair when consumed orally or used topically?

-The studies above suggest that the body converts the soy isoflavones, genistin, and deidzin into other compounds, namely genistein, and daidzein, respectively, to benefit the hair follicles.
+The studies above suggest that the body converts the soy isoflavones, genistein, and deidzin into other compounds, namely genistein, and daidzein, respectively, to benefit the hair follicles.
 This can only occur when soy is consumed orally.